The PAU Survey: Photometric redshifts using transfer learning from simulations: Transfer learning from simulations

 where $z_{\rm p}$ and $z_{\rm s}$ are the photometric and spectroscopic redshift, respectively.
 We label this outlier fraction "strict", since it should not be confused with what is an outlier in a broad-band survey.
 In a broad-band survey the photo-$z$ scatter is much larger and the corresponding outlier definition (Eq. \ref{outlier_def}) is often 10 times more relaxed \citep{Kuijken2015, Bilicki2018}.

 The dashed line (Fig. \ref{main_photoz}) shows the photo-$z$ scatter using the \textsc{BCNz2} template fitting code as a function of differential $i$-band values.
 The dotted line shows the performance when training \textsc{Deepz} only on observed data.
 The photo-$z$ scatter is significantly larger than for \textsc{BCNz2}, except for the faintest magnitudes ($21.8 < i_{\rm AB}$).
 Pre-training the network on simulations before training with data reduces the photo-$z$ scatter by ~50\% at the faint end.
+Not including an autoencoder, as discussed further in the next section (\S \ref{auto_encoders}), degrades the performance at the faint end.
 Lastly, the solid line shows the result when training the networks 10 different times with multiple networks (see \S \ref{training_procedure} and \S \ref{multiple_predictions}).
 These are the currently best \textsc{Deepz} results.
 In appendix \ref{photoz_scatter} we have included a photo-$z$ versus spec-$z$ plot to highlight the outliers.

-Figure \ref{nspec} shows the photo-$z$ scatter without pretraining or when pretraining on the \textsc{FSPS} and template simulations (\S \ref{gal_simulations}) as a function of the number of training galaxies.
-Including pretraining with either simulation shows a significant reduction in the photo-$z$ scatter.
-Also, the scatter is lower pre-training with the \textsc{FSPS} rather than the template simulation.
+When pretraining with either the \textsc{FSPS} and template simulations (\S \ref{gal_simulations}), we find a significant reduction in the photo-$z$ scatter.
+For the cases of no-pretraining, pretraining on template simulations and pretraining on the \textsc{FSPS} simulations, the $\sigma_{68} / (1+z)$ without quality cuts is 0.0095, 0.0077 and 0.0069, respectively.
 This indicates that a better SED modelling is more important than a correct colour space distribution for simulation used for pre-training.

-Moreover, the photo-$z$ scatter reduces when including more spectroscopic galaxies.
-This indicates our simulations alone are not sufficient to achieve the best photo-$z$ performance.
 We have also tested generating the \textsc{FSPS} simulations fixing the gas ionisation fraction, which gave a slightly higher scatter.
 Other approaches to improve the simulations could lead to an even better performance.

-The photo-$z$ scatter (Fig. \ref{nspec}) increases for specific numbers of galaxies in a similar way for the three runs.
-The ordering for all three lines followed the COSMOS reference ID, so the x-axis values are not random in sky-positions.
-The increase in photo-$z$ around certain galaxy numbers corresponds to a sky region where also \textsc{BCNz2} has a bad fit and most likely indicates a problem with the PAUS data reduction at specific sky-positions.